bhatiagagan24/mlh-hackathon/apis/README.md

 All requests made are GET requests. <br />

+#### For all the files in creatingtables and databasequerycode folders, replace link variable with own CockroachDB Cloud Uri

 Routes Includes: - <br />
 1. /auth -> Authenticating user.
 Returns back the API key <br />
 2. /signup -> For Signup of the user <br />